Understanding and managing your leads

 -

-Score leads using star ratings
+⭐ Score leads using a star rating system

 -